Top Chef: Special formats

 Midway through each season, the contestants participate in a "Restaurant Wars" (or similarly named) Elimination Challenge.
 They are split into two teams, created by the previous Quickfire Challenge winner or by drawing knives.
 In these teams, the chefs must transform an empty space into a functioning pop-up restaurant within a set time limit and budget, selecting and creating the name, theme, décor, and menu.
 Typically, one team member is designated the role of executive chef, who is responsible for managing the kitchen and expediting food, while another team member is designated as front of house, who is responsible for training the waitstaff and managing the dining room.
 Various seasons have introduced twists to the standard Restaurant Wars formula.
 For example, Season 4 featured not only Restaurant Wars, but a "Wedding Wars" challenge as well.
 Season 16 introduced the challenge much earlier in the season, during its fourth episode, and utilized three teams instead of the usual two.
 Season 6 and Season 20 allowed chefs to work in an existing restaurant infrastructure, with the latter removing the front of house position in favor of multiple trained servers and a professional maître d'.

 In the final Elimination Challenge, the two or three remaining chefs must prepare a multiple-course dinner with the assistance of sous chefs.
 These sous chefs could be previously eliminated contestants, members of the contestants' families, or celebrity chefs.
 The winner is selected based on the overall quality of their meal.
 There is typically no Quickfire Challenge during this episode.

 Last Chance Kitchen

-The Last Chance Kitchen is a web series, first introduced in Season 9, featuring challenges in which the contestants compete for a chance to re-enter the main competition.
-Each week, two or more previously eliminated chefs compete against each other in the Top Chef kitchen, with the results typically judged alone by Tom Colicchio.
-Each week's winner(s) moves on to face the next eliminated Top Chef contestant(s), while the loser is eliminated from the competition for good.
+Last Chance Kitchen is a companion web series, introduced in Season 9, that features challenges in which previously eliminated contestants compete for a chance to re-enter the main competition.
+Each week, two or more chefs compete against each other in the Top Chef kitchen, with the results typically judged alone by Tom Colicchio.
+Each week's winner moves on to face the next eliminated Top Chef contestant(s), while the loser is eliminated from the competition for good.
 Initially, only the winner of the final episode of Last Chance Kitchen returned to compete.
-However, beginning with Season 15, the format was changed to allow two chances to re-enter.
+Beginning with Season 15, the format was changed to allow two chances to re-enter: one mid-season and one closer to the season finale.
+Season 23 then reverted back to a single opportunity for re-entry.